mikefarah/yq/pkg/yqlib/doc/usage/xml.md

 ```

 ## Parse xml: attributes
-Attributes are converted to fields, with the attribute prefix.
+Attributes are converted to fields, with the default attribute prefix '+'.
+Use '--xml-attribute-prefix` to set your own.

 Given a sample.xml file of:
 ```xml